Scam Prevention

 • Never provide personal information over the phone unless you initiated the call.

-Impact on Victims: The fallout can include loss of data, financial loss due to ransom payments, and long-term damage from identity theft.
+Impact on Victims: Victims can lose data, financial loss due to ransom payments, and long-term damage from identity theft.

 Prevention Tips:

-Impact on Victims: Beyond financial loss, victims may feel disillusioned about charitable giving and lose trust in genuine organizations.
+mpact on Victims: Other than financial loss, victims may feel cynical about charitable giving and lose trust in genuine organisations.

 Prevention Tips:

-• Trust Issues: Relationships with family and friends can become strained as victims may withdraw due to embarrassment or fear of judgment.
+• Trust Issues as victims may isolate themselves due to embarrassment or criticism.

 Support Resources for Victims

-1. Police Assistance: Reporting scams helps authorities combat fraud and may assist in recovering lost funds.
+5. Police Assistance: Reporting these nefarious activities helps authorities combat fraud and may assist in recovering lost funds.

 How to Avoid Being a Victim of Scams